-Michael J. Zigmond is
+Michael J. Zigmond is Professor of

-the Massachusetts Institute of Technology before joining the faculty at the
+Massachusetts Institute of Technology before joining the faculty at the

 University of Pittsburgh in 1970.
 He currently co-directs the university's